Gaza war: Third ceasefire (September 2025 – present)

-On 29 September, Trump proposed a 20-point peace plan, which includes the release of all hostages, an end to the war, the withdrawal of Israel and the disarmament of Hamas, and a temporary transitional government.
+On 29 September, US President Donald Trump proposed a 20-point peace plan, which included the release of all hostages, an end to the war, the withdrawal of Israel and the disarmament of Hamas, and a temporary transitional government.
 Israel accepted the deal, as did Arab and Muslim states who urged Hamas to agree to it.
-On 3 October, Trump threatened Hamas and issued a deadline to accept the deal.
-That day, Hamas released a statement to mediators agreeing to release all hostages, end the war, and hand over administration of the Gaza Strip, though it wanted to continue negotiating.
-Trump said Hamas was "ready for a lasting PEACE" and demanded Israel stop its bombing, as world leaders celebrated the deal.
-Netanyahu said Israel was ready to begin the first phase of the plan, while the IDF halted the offensive in Gaza City and switched to defensive operations on 4 October.
-After negotiations, Israel and Hamas officially agreed to phase one of the peace plan on 9 October.
-The Israeli cabinet approved the agreement the following day.
-The IDF began a withdrawal from parts of the Gaza Strip to agreed-upon deployment lines.
-The withdrawal was completed at noon local time at which point the ceasefire formally came into effect.
+On 3 October, under pressure from Trump, Hamas agreed to release all hostages, end the war, and hand over administration of the Gaza Strip, though it wanted to continue negotiating.
+The IDF halted the offensive in Gaza City on 4 October.
+Both sides agreed to phase one of the peace plan on 9 October.
+The following day, the IDF began a withdrawal from parts of the Gaza Strip; the ceasefire formally came into effect when this was completed at noon local time.

-As part of the phase one agreement, Hamas was given 72 hours to release all remaining 48 hostages, of whom approximately 20 were believed to be alive.
-The deal allows the immediate provision of "full aid" to Gaza.
-Some Palestinians have been seen returning to northern Gaza.